KiraCore/Kira-Protocol-Documentation/spec/iteration-2/kip_54.md

 The validator node configuration should be modified in such a way that block production should happen immediately, that is in the instance where `(2/3)+1` of `active` validators sign the the proposed block.

 Furthermore a `max_proposal_time` property should be defined within the Network Properties Registry - implying maximum time each validator has to propose a new block before the consensus progresses without them.
-If this property and configuration was not honored, than validators with a very fast hardware and connection could effectively force validators operating in the home or private DC environment to become jailed.
+If this property and configuration was not honored, than validators with a very fast hardware and connection could effectively force validators operating in the home or private DC environment to become inactivated.

 Finally a `max_dilation_time` property should be included within the Network Properties Registry and enforce that validator nodes should not accept (sign) blocks where proposed block time is smaller or equal to previous block time or differs by more than `max_dilation_time` with their internal clocks.